 Tatooine Ghost – 8 ABY

 Leia heads to Tatooine on a secret mission and learns about her father’s life as a young slave.
 She meets his friends.
 Hears his story.
 Listens to his mother—Leia’s own grandmother.
 It’s a lot to take in, and it changes the way she feels about Anakin Skywalker forever.

 Thrawn Trilogy – 9 ABY

-The trilogy includes Heir to the Empire, Dark Force Rising, and The Last Command.
-This is the most important story in the Expanded Universe.
+This trilogy includes Heir to the Empire, Dark Force Rising, and The Last Command.
+It’s by far the most important story in the Expanded Universe.
 Without it, there probably is no Expanded Universe.
 The true star is the Empire’s fearless new leader: Grand Admiral Thrawn.

 Dark Empire Trilogy – 10 ABY

 Emperor Palpatine returns and lures Luke to the dark side of the Force.
 These graphic novels are polarizing among Star Wars fans, but it’s an interesting story that is heavily referenced in the rest of the Expanded Universe, so it’s worth reading for those reasons alone.